What you need to know today about the virus outbreak

-(AP) – Congress is sprinting to approve a $483 billion coronavirus aid package this week, but Senate Majority Leader Mitch McConnell says it’s time to “push the pause button” on federal spending.
+It was a stark shift in tone by the president, who only days ago mused about the country reopening and being ”raring to go” in time for Easter.

-Also, California health officials reset the timeline on coronavirus deaths and Tyson Foods shut down an Iowa plant.
-And a Russian ultramarathoner found a way to get his miles in, running 10-plus hours inside his home.
+Global infections now total more than 720,000.
+And more than 34,000 people have died around the world.

-Here are some of AP’s top stories Wednesday on the world’s coronavirus pandemic:
+Here are some of AP’s top stories Sunday on the world’s coronavirus pandemic.
+Follow APNews.com/VirusOutbreak for updates through the day and APNews.com/UnderstandingtheOutbreak for stories explaining some of its complexities.

 WHAT’S HAPPENING TODAY: